 3.1 Tax Exempt Bonds Information

 Awards for 4% LIHTC are based on a project’s tax-exempt bond application.
-The Housing Division has recently announced a new competitive application process.
+In 2025, the he Housing Division announced a new competitive application process.
+Since then, U.S. Congress passed H.R.
+1, or the One Big Beautiful Bill Act, which lowered the bond threshold test from 50% to 25%, which allows the Division to return to a first-come, first-serve basis for projects that meet a minimum threshold for scoring, all eligibility and application requirements and can show project readiness and financial feasibility.

+*New for 2026: Beginning January 1, 2026, the maximum amount of tax exempt bonds (private activity bonds, not recycled) that will be awarded to any one project will not exceed 30% of project’s eligible basis.
+To offset any increased financing costs that may be incurred with additional taxable debt, the Housing Division is standing up a new multifamily recycled bond program.

+In accordance with an abundance of private activity bonds, the Housing Division will return to the acceptance of tax exempt bond applications that aligns with the Nevada Board of Finance schedule.
+The Housing Division will not be accepting applications for the December Board of Finance.
 All projects must submit an application for tax exempt bonds utilizing the Housing Division’s online designated platform.
-For 2025 there will be four application rounds and beginning in 2026, there will be three application rounds.
 Applications are received and evaluated by the Housing Division and its Financial Advisor.
 Any recommendations for bonds are then considered for approval by the Nevada State Board of Finance.

-The proposed distribution of available volume cap is below.
+Please note that any changes in financial structure between time of approval by the Nevada State Board of Finance and project financial close may warrant a return to the Board of Finance for re-consideration.
+In this case, there will be increased fees and timing is dependent on the pre-scheduled meetings.

+The application for tax exempt bonds also serves as an application for Grow Affordable Housing Program (GAHP) funds and Nevada Transferable State Tax Credits.
+The Housing Division is anticipating an outsized demand of its limited financing resources to pair with tax exempt bonds and as such will continue with a competitive application process.
 The applications received will be scored per the scoring criteria outlined in Section 8.
-Any volume cap that goes uncommitted will be added to the next application round.
-The Housing Division reserves the right to award more volume cap then as described in the table below if there are more requests than available volume cap, and if the lower scoring projects, that still meet the minimum scoring threshold, are within 10% of the average score of the awarded projects.
-This will allow for quality projects, meeting state and local priorities, to move forward in a timely manner without encouraging premature applications.
+In addition to the competitive scoring below, per Appendix C of the QAP, the Nevada Transferable State Tax Credits have other criteria to determine the amount that the project is eligible to request.

 Additionally, a 180-day inducement letter will be issued with the date of the Board of Finance establishing the first day of the 180-day period.
-A one-time, -day extension may be granted in extenuating circumstances; however, the Housing Division will not tolerate premature applications for the sake of reserving volume cap.
+A one-time, up to 90-day extension may be granted in extenuating circumstances; however, the Housing Division will not tolerate premature applications for the sake of reserving Division financing resources.

-The application for tax exempt bonds also serves as an application for Grow Affordable Housing Program (GAHP) funds and Nevada Transferable State Tax Credits.

-Table 3: Tax Exempt Bonds / 4% LIHTC Schedule of Key Dates and Distribution of Volume Cap
+Table 3: Tax Exempt Bonds / 4% LIHTC Schedule of Key Dates